Pedro Paulet: Early life and education

-Pedro Eleodoro Paulet Mostajo was born on 2 July 1874, to the well-esteemed family of Pedro Paulet and Antonia Mostajo y Quiroz in Tiabaya, Arequipa, Peru; his father died three years later.
+Pedro Eleodoro Paulet Mostajo was born on 2 July 1874, to Pedro Paulet and Antonia Mostajo y Quiroz in Tiabaya, Arequipa, Peru; his father died three years later.
 As a child, Paulet was fascinated with flight and combustion.
 With the steam locomotives traveling through Arequipa, Paulet would try to learn how the large machines were propelled as a child.
 He was sent to the San Vicente de Paul School by his mother, with the school being founded by the Lazarist French priest Hippolyte Duhamel.
 After Duhamel gifted Paulet the 1865 French novel From the Earth to the Moon, an inspired Paulet would reportedly launch homemade rockets as a youth.
 His family reported that Paulet would make rockets by using leftover gunpowder from festivals, filling reeds coated with wax from his family's candles with the gunpowder and then tying it together with hemp string.
-Sometimes he would tie the rockets to stones or pieces of metal to gauge their strength or have the rockets travel with live animals placed inside, observing the effects rocket travel had on them.
+They also said he would tie the rockets to stones or pieces of metal to gauge their strength or have the rockets travel with live animals placed inside, observing the effects rocket travel had on them.
 Despite being scolded by his family due to bothering his neighborhood, Paulet would instead go to open fields where he would experiment on his own.

 By the age of fifteen, Paulet would begin to work with local pyrotechnicians, working with them to larger rockets with longer burn times.
 He enrolled at the National University of Saint Augustine when he was seventeen, founding the Patriotic Society and the Artistic Center.
 Paulet would show interest in the arts, being recognized as a skilled sculptor and painter, winning awards for his work.
 He would and Paulet would graduate with a Bachelor of Science and Arts.
 In late 1893, Paulet's mother would die.
 Despite his interests in the arts, Paulet would continue to be fixated on the power of rockets and how they could be used for transportation.